 Car seats and booster seats are usually available to hire when you book your hire car.
 While you can bring a portable car booster seat with you (see below for options), if you are hiring a car for a few days or more, you should really consider using a proper high back booster seat.
 High back booster seats have been found to be the safest type for car travel.

 Note that car seats and booster seats booked with your hire car are usually charged on a per-day basis.
-Most hire car companies cap this at around 10-days but it can still work out cheaper to buy a car seat on Amazon for your holiday, or pay the excess baggage to transport your one from home – but remember that you will need to have it from the moment you set off in the car.
+Most hire car companies cap this at around 10-days but it can still work out cheaper to buy a car seat on Amazon for your holiday, or pay the excess baggage to transport your one from home.

 Whenever we have hired a car with car seats they have always come already fitted.
 However, some companies may refuse to do this due to liability reasons.
 Even if they are already fitted, make sure you check they have been installed correctly before you set off.